storybookjs/frontpage/src/content/recipes/styled-components.md

   }
   defaultTheme: 'light',
   Provider: ThemeProvider,
-  GlobalStyles: GlobalStyle,
+  GlobalStyles,
 })];
 ```

-Now, components made with styled-components will get the theme through the `theme` prop along with the styles inherited from `GlobalStyle`.
+Now, components made with styled-components will get the theme through the `theme` prop along with the styles inherited from `GlobalStyles`.
 Let's update the example components to use the theme.

 <!-- prettier-ignore-start -->